mauritzerick/project0/README.md

 4. victory.mp3

 ### Instructions ###
+Play the game that takes seconds to learn but weeks to build: **TIC TAC TOE**

 ### Bugs
-* Hover effect disappeared after initial game completed
+* Hover effect disappeared after initial game completed.
+* Game won't load properly in mobile devices due to CSS bugs.

 ### What I would do better in a future version
+* local storage.
+* Board variations.
+* Support networked multiplayer.
+* creating the tic tac toe with simpler and shorter logic.
 * An AI or computer player.
-This can be done by adding random function
+This can be done by adding random function.
-* Customized tokens
-* local storage
-* Board variations
-* creating the tic tac toe with simpler logic